dekuNukem/pimp_my_microwave/README.md

 Right now, there are 10 wires coming out of the case and into my hand-made keypad, very messy.

-Ideally, with duckyPad, I want it to use only need 3 wires: `Power`, `Ground`, and `Data`.
+Ideally, with duckyPad, I want it to use only 3 wires: `Power`, `Ground`, and `Data`.
 With so few wires, they can be inside a single cable, which would be much more clean and tidy.

 However, the microwave controller still expects 10 wires from the keypad matrix.
 So that means I would need an adapter of some sort.
 Let's just call it PMM board.